TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking

 \subsection{Limitations}

-TransFiner performs on the local tracking (within adjacent frames), limiting refinement when the targets are under long-term occlusions.
+TransFiner performs on local tracking (within adjacent frames), limiting refinement when the targets are under long-term occlusions.
 To address these, the design of a prediction error buffer (e.g., contains the TransFiner's predictions crossing the border of d\&r split), along with a stronger query interaction mechanism, may help improve this defect.
-In addition, Although TransFiner leverages initial tracking results in a non-trivial way, how to better \textit{semantically} joint inputs (e.g., frames) and outputs (i.e., original predictions) space is an open question.
-We leave these as future work.
+In addition, although TransFiner leverages initial tracking non-trivially, how to better \textit{semantically} joint inputs (e.g., frames) and outputs (i.e., original predictions) space is an open question.